Only three national monuments are dedicated to women, and no national memorials

 Lady Liberty is one of the United States’ most famous symbols.
 But this female personification of freedom and hope stands virtually alone in a sea of male-centered monuments that dot the American landscape.

-The relative lack of women represented in landmarks, public sculptures and street names has spurred a wave of efforts -- from congressional commissions to individual initiatives -- trying to bring about change.
+The relative lack of women represented in landmarks, public sculptures and street names has spurred a wave of efforts – from congressional commissions to individual initiatives – trying to bring about change.

-Of the 5,575 outdoor sculpture portraits of historical figures in the United States, 559 portray women, a mere 10% of all statues, according to the Smithsonian American Art Museum’s online inventories catalog
+Of the 5,575 outdoor sculpture portraits of historical figures in the United States, 559 portray women, a mere 10% of all statues, according to the Smithsonian American Art Museum’s online inventories catalog.

 The National Park Service lists 152 monuments in the United States, which range from buildings to volcanoes and canyons.
 Only three (less than 2%) are dedicated to historic female figures: Harriet Tubman Underground Railroad National Historic Park in Maryland, the Belmont-Paul Women’s Equality National Monument in the District of Columbia, and the Rose Atoll in the US territory of American Samoa, named for a female explorer.
 All three have been established in the past decade.

 None of the 30 national memorials managed under the park service specifically honor women, though there’s one named after a shrub, the four-wing saltbush (Chamizal).

-“It’s abysmal and it is going to change, because people will gradually be encouraged to think how they want to honor women in their own community,” says Pam Elam, president of the Elizabeth Cady Stanton and Susan B. Anthony Statue Fund
+“It’s abysmal and it is going to change, because people will gradually be encouraged to think how they want to honor women in their own community,” says Pam Elam, president of the Elizabeth Cady Stanton and Susan B. Anthony Statue Fund.

 This sentiment comes as millions observe International Women’s Day on Wednesday.